 The Michigan Master Gardener Volunteer Program is a horticulture education and volunteer leader training program offered by Michigan State University Extension in Oakland County.
 An interest in plants, a personal commitment to volunteerism and an enthusiasm for sharing knowledge with others are the only prerequisites to apply.
-Contact Cathy Morris at 248-858-0887 for further information.
+Contact Lynne Shull at 248-858-0887 for further information.

 This six-week learning experience is designed for Oakland County youth in third through fifth grades.
 Participants learn about many areas of gardening and insects andvolunteer 10 hours of service to become Certified Junior Master Gardeners.
 The class is taught by Certified Master Gardener volunteers.
 Contact Carol Lenchek at 248-858-0900 for further information.